Councilmember Steve Churchill

 Her community pride is served volunteering for the Seneca Falls Little League, assisting with various programming efforts sponsored by the Seneca Falls Community Center, and she previously taught religion education at the former St. Patrick’s Catholic School.

-Dawn is currently a member of the committees for Assessment, Personnel, Recreation and the Town Court.
+Dawn is currently a member of the committees for Assessment and Water & Sewer.

 Contact Councilmember Dyson: email@example.com